secrethub/secrethub-http-proxy/README.md

 The SecretHub Proxy adds a RESTful HTTP interface to the [SecretHub Client](https://).
 Apps can this way still use SecretHub, without having to directly include the client as a binary dependency.

-You can be configure it with a SecretHub credential at start, thereby removing the need of passing it in on every request.
+You can configure it with a SecretHub credential at start, thereby removing the need of passing it in on every request.

 > [SecretHub](https://secrethub.io) is a developer tool to help you keep database passwords, API tokens, and other secrets out of IT automation scripts.